jesusvivo/marathon-performance-predictor/README.md

 A personal multi-distance race predictor (5K / 10K / Half / Marathon) built on my own Garmin training data and served end-to-end: BentoML + ONNX behind a Feast feature store, deployed to GCP Cloud Run with scale-to-zero.
-The headline output is a marathon finish-time projection with an uncertainty band, tracked across an 8-month training block and validated against my actual marathon debut in February 2027.
+The headline output is a marathon finish-time projection, tracked across an 8-month training block and validated against my actual marathon debut in February 2027.

 **Live demo:** https://race-predictor-738965554321.europe-west1.run.app (open in a browser for the interactive Swagger UI).
 It is scale-to-zero, so the first request cold-starts in a few seconds: